 Content teams often contain full-time, part-time and freelance employees.
 With all those employee types, managers have to juggle a variety of workloads and schedules, including with remote workers who might be in different time zones.

 Having a team with a variety of available hours can be challenging to schedule, but it’s also an opportunity to meet client needs in a variety of ways.
 Let technology help you: Invest in time-tracking and project-management software to better understand your team’s working habits and how those align with peak workloads and client needs.

 Help Each Team Member Shine

 Content marketing teams are only as effective as their personnel.
-Are you giving each team member a chance to exercise and explore their unique skill sets?
+Are you giving each team member a chance to exercise and explore their unique skill set?
 Here’s how to support them as they explore and discover their potential.

 Foster Creativity and Experimentation

-Everyone can learn from cross-training.
+One example is cross-training, which can raise awareness of how their work intersects with their colleagues.
 A video editor can help a writer understand how to write for video more effectively, for example, which may spark ideas for writing for other multimedia content.